BrunoBonacci/mulog/doc/faq.md

-## Q: How does ***μ/log*** compare to Dropwizard's Metrics/Prometheus/Reimann?
+## Q: How does ***μ/log*** compare to Dropwizard's Metrics/Prometheus/Riemann?

 There is some overlapping between Riemann's concepts and ***µ/log***, in fact both systems are _event-based systems_, although in Riemann the basic event is a _metric event_ (an event that describes or samples a metric) .
-In ***µ/log***, each event is a free-form, pure, event which means that like in Reimann you have a bunch of categorical properties (tags) which can be used to _"slice & dice"_ the events and group them the way you want, but, in opposition to Riemann,
+In ***µ/log***, each event is a free-form, pure, event which means that like in Riemann you have a bunch of categorical properties (tags) which can be used to _"slice & dice"_ the events and group them the way you want, but, in opposition to Riemann,
 ***µ/log*** doesn't constrain the user to a single numerical field.